AaltoSciComp/scicomp-docs/triton/usage/faq.rst

 one of the common Lustre troublemakers are ``ls -lr`` or ``ls --color`` which generate lots of requests to Lustre meta servers which regular usage by all users may get whole system in stuck.
-Please follow the recommendations given at the last section at `Data storage on the Lustre file system <LINK/Data%20storage%20on%20the%20Lustre%20file%20system>`__
+Please follow the recommendations given at the last section at :doc:`Data storage on the Lustre file system <lustre>`

 How do I subscribe to triton-users maillist?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^